alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Open-Ended-Activity.md

 ## The Activity

 In this activity, we are going to explore a model of a star where we can examine the true path that a photon takes to escape.
 We will build this model in Python and use it to discover some fundamental properties of photons and stars.
+Before we start, take a moment to complete this <a href="https://forms.gle/1eUWGcZpXcRVj8197" target="_blank">Pre-Activity Survey</a> with your group

 ### Setup